kwalczak80/melting-gerry/README.md

 [Back to Top](#table-of-contents)

 ###  **Exit game**
-* If the user hit the E key while in the main menu, the game will be terminated and the game exit screen will be displayed.
+* If the user hits the "E" key while in the main menu, the game will be terminated and the game exit screen will be displayed.

     ![Exit game](docs/screenshots/exit_game_message.PNG)